herbertwu/ai_xpath/README.md

 **Application Considerations**

 **HTML source size:**
-If a page source is very overly and complex, LLM may hallucinate.
+If a page source is overly large or complex, LLM may hallucinate.
 Consider using web page component(header, left rail etc) to reduce HTML source size and improve accuracy and performance.